sujoe77/backend/Notes/Cache.md

 As described in the article, a problem may occure like below:

 ## see also

 There is a paper "Scaling Memcache at Facebook" [3] and question on Quora [4].

 # Read through

+Instead of a piece of shared memory, in this pattern, we make cache a service.

 "Cache aside" use client thread to update cache, may have concurrency issues.